What is an Emotional Affair

 While some people think an emotional affair is okay because there is no sexual interaction involved, the majority of marriage and relationship specialists see it as a type of cheating.
 Emotional affairs may serve as a stepping stone to later emotional and sexual infidelity.
 The feeling of being fooled, betrayed, and lied to is often the most painful and terrible result of an emotional cheating relationship.

 #1.
 Felt Inadequate and Undervalued

 He feels afraid and insufficient, which makes him angry with his wife.
 He is drawn to the emotional relationship because it validates him and tells him he is nice and sufficient.
 She sympathizes with his frustrations with his wife and gives him consolation by listening to him and giving him praise.
-The Emotional Affair offers advice on how to support his marriage, including options for flowers, presents, and what to say or not say to help things improve.
+The Emotional Affair offers advice on how to support his marriage, including options for flowers and presents and what to say or not say to help things improve.
 He associates these positive sentiments with the emotional affair as a result of feeling heard, understood, and calmer.
-He lacks an emotional connection with his wife, but The Emotional Affair creates it.
+He lacks an emotional connection with his wife, but the emotional affair creates one.

 The necessity of recognizing and expressing positive parts of the relationship is weak, and these skills are the missing pieces in a successful marriage.
 It is useful to distinguish between physical and emotional closeness as well as the connections and significance of each in partnerships.